mozilla/build-fwunit/docs/implementation.rst

     The data from a particular source in ``fwunit.yaml``, along with some analysis methods.

+    .. py:method:: rulesForApp(app):
+        :param app: application name
+        :returns: list of rules

+        Get the rules for the given app, or if no such app is known, for ``@@other``.

     .. py:method:: rulesDeny(src, dst, apps)

         :param src: source IPs